Homeopathy and Breastfeeding

 Lac Vaccinum Defloratum

-(Lac-D): to help stimulate milk production.
+Use to help stimulate milk production.

 there is smelly, burning pus from the breast.

-Phytolacca: for sore, cracked nipples, which hurt when the baby nurses.
+Used in mastitis for sore, cracked nipples, which hurt when the baby nurses.
 It is also useful

 for breast infections (mastitis) where there are painful lumps in the breast.

-if you are over producing milk.
-Or for a milk
+Used if you are over producing milk.

-fine again.
+adequate again.
 Often the mother feels very weepy, wants to have lots of

 reassurance and company.

-breasts remain small, stinging pain.
+Used when breasts remain small and there stinging pain.

-Silicea: In the early
+Used in the early

 weeks of breastfeeding if the nipples are very sore and tend to crack